pippinbarr/cart263-2021/activities/wheres-sausage-dog.md

 1. Declare global constants (with `const`) for the number of animal images (`10`) and the number of animals to display (`100`)
 2. Declare global empty array variables for the animal images and for the animal objects
 3. In `preload()` use a `for` loop to load all the animal images by using the iterator (`i`) as part of the filename to load (that's why they're numbered from `0` to `9`), adding each image to the animal images array
+4. In `setup()`
+  * Create a canvas the size of the window (use `windowWidth` and `windowHeight`)
-4. In `setup()` use a `for` loop to create all the animals at random positions and with a random image from the animal images array, adding each one to the animals array
+  * Use a `for` loop to create all the animals at random positions and with a random image from the animal images array, adding each one to the animals array
 5. In `draw()`
-  1. Fill the background with white
+  * Fill the background with white
-  2. use a `for` loop to go through the animals array and call the `update()` method on each animal in it
+  * use a `for` loop to go through the animals array and call the `update()` method on each animal in it

 After this we should be able to run the program and see 100 animal images display randomly all over the canvas!